MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P06-Introduction-to-Bar-Button-Items/content.md

 _Unwind segues_ are used to _pop_ view controllers off the navigation stack.
 In other words, they're used to navigate back to previous view controllers on the navigation stack.

 For instance, when a user taps the _Create Note_ bar button item, a segue is triggered and our navigation controller _pushes_ an instance of `DisplayNoteViewController` to the top of our navigation stack.

-When we tap the cancel bar button item, we can use an _unwind segue_ to navigate back from the `DisplayNoteViewController` to the table view controller.
+Then, if we tap the cancel bar button item, we can use an _unwind segue_ to navigate back from the `DisplayNoteViewController` to the table view controller again.

 ![Notes Unwind Segue Example](./images/unwind-segue.png)